 Clinics & Services

-Telephone appointments are available to book with our in-house physiotherapy service provided by First Point Physio for patients aged 16 or over.
+Face to face appointments are available on Tuesday, Wednesday and Thursday evenings at the University Health Centre with our in-house physiotherapy service provided by First Point Physio for patients aged 16 and over.
 Contact reception or book an appointment on line via the Patient Access App.

 Appointments are available with our trained asthma nurse and pharmacy team for all asthmatics for advice and supervision of treatment.
 The doctor may also refer you to the nurses for diagnostic tests and changes of treatment.